 - Agreement that any anomaly that is material to the registry or any other stakeholder is reported to us in a timely fashion.

 - Registrar name, web address, and contact details including Public, SRS, Technical and Billing.

-During client development, the registrar will have access to the SRS test environment where the registrar may test the operation of their software to verify the correct handling of SRS commands and their responses.
+During client development, the registrar will have access to the SRS test environment where the registrar may test the operation of their software to verify the correct handling of SRS or EPP commands and their responses.
 Operations performed in the SRS test environment will not be charged and will not have any impact on the production SRS.
 Registrars will continue to have access to the SRS test environment after connection to production so that they may continue to test their software systems.

 Operational Testing and Evaluation¶

 Before we grant access to the production systems of the registry, the registrar must demonstrate to us:

 - Their comprehension and understanding of the SRS.